johanv/blog.johanv.org/posts/why-linux-for-real.rst

 And although I've had many positive experiences in open source communities, it is certainly not always a bed of roses.
-Sometimes people can be very brutal, as Lennart Poettering says in a rant on Google+.
+Sometimes people can be very brutal, as Lennart Poettering says in `a rant on Google+ <https://plus.google.com/+LennartPoetteringTheOneAndOnly/posts/J2TZrTvu7vd>`_.
 I won't pretend that Poettering always behaves exemplary, but even if he doesn't, this cannot be an excucse for others bad behaviour.